sofa13/csi4107_a2/Report.md

 ## Results

 We applied three classifiers from Weka: SVM (SMO in Weka), Naive Bayes, and Decision Trees (J48 in Weka).

-The classification methods Naive Bayes and feature representation the following led to the best results are as follows:
+The classification methods Naive Bayes and the following feature representation led to the best results are as follows:
+- ...

+Feature extractions that did not help
+- Using SentiWordNet external resource to analyze sentence sentiment
+- Tweet length
+- Counting the number of ! and ? vs just the presence of them
+- Including words in the vocabulary with hashtags